Honors in Political Science

 The honors program is selective.
 The program is capped at 10 students per year.
 You should have a GPA in Political Science of 3.5 or above, AND an overall GPA of 3.2 or better.
 Because good writing skills are essential for successful completion of the honors program, students wishing to begin the honors sequence are required to submit a writing sample to the departmental honors advisor prior to enrolling in PS 495.

-Students interested in the honors program are strongly urged to contact Professor Christopher Butler (email@example.com), departmental honors advisor, to discuss their interest.
+Students interested in the honors program are strongly urged to contact Professor Jessica Feezell (email@example.com), departmental honors advisor, to discuss their interest.
 You should do this during the Spring semester of the year prior to your intended entrance into the program.
 Previous honors students have reported that it is essential to begin thinking about possible research topics during the semester before beginning the honors program, and also to select courses for that semester that will help prepare you for the honors seminars.

-To apply, please email Professor Butler the following by November 1st: (1) an unofficial transcript; (2) a writing sample from a previous class; and (3) a brief (maximum 280 words) letter of interest that discusses your interest in the program, as well as topics in political science that interest you (be sure to explain why the topics interest you).
+To apply, please email Professor Feezell the following by November 1st: (1) an unofficial transcript; (2) a writing sample from a previous class; and (3) a brief (maximum 280 words) letter of interest that discusses your interest in the program, as well as topics in political science that interest you (be sure to explain why the topics interest you).

 The Honors Sequence